tiprankstipranks

 Governmental regulations and environmental matters could increase the cost and limit the availability of UHG's homebuilding projects and adversely affect its business or financial results.

 UHG is subject to extensive and complex regulations that affect home construction, including zoning, density restrictions, building design and building standards.
 Projects that are not fully permitted and approved may be subjected to periodic delays, changes in use, less intensive development or elimination of development in certain specific areas due to government regulations.
 UHG may also be subject to periodic delays or may be precluded entirely from developing in certain communities due to building moratoriums or "slow-growth" or "no-growth" initiatives that could be implemented in the future.
 These regulations often provide broad discretion to the administering governmental authorities as to the conditions UHG must meet prior to construction being approved, if approved at all.
 UHG is subject to determinations by these authorities as to the adequacy of water or sewage facilities, roads or other local services.
 Government authorities in many markets have implemented no growth or growth-control initiatives.
 New housing developments may also be subject to various assessments for schools, parks, streets and other public improvements.
 Any of these may limit, delay or increase the costs of home construction.
-From time to time UHG receives notices of complaint from the South Carolina Department of Labor, Licensing and Regulation, Division of Professional and Occupational Licensing, Office of Investigations and Enforcement ("LLR").
-These complaints arise when a UHG customer contacts LLR complaining of substandard work or other standards or code violations.
-There is one LLR matter that is currently outstanding against UHG; however, UHG has responded to this matter and has worked with the customer in an effort to resolve their concerns.
-UHG believes this matter will be dismissed and closed.
+In addition, UHG may from time to time receive notices of complaint from local departments of professional licensing, arising when a UHG customer contacts such department complaining of substandard work or other standards or code violations.
 UHG is also subject to a significant number and variety of local, state and federal laws and regulations concerning protection of health, safety, labor standards and the environment.
 The impact of environmental laws varies depending upon the prior uses of the building site or adjoining properties and may be greater in areas with less supply where undeveloped land or desirable alternatives are less available.
 These matters may result in delays, may cause UHG to incur substantial compliance, remediation, mitigation and other costs, and can prohibit or severely restrict development and homebuilding activity in environmentally sensitive regions or areas.
 Government agencies also routinely initiate audits, reviews or investigations of developers and homebuilders' business practices to ensure compliance with these laws and regulations, which could cause UHG to incur costs or create other disruptions in its business that can be significant.
 Under various environmental laws, current or former owners of real estate, as well as certain other categories of parties, may be required to investigate and clean up hazardous or toxic substances or petroleum product releases, and may be held liable to a governmental entity or to third parties for related damages, including for bodily injury, and for investigation or clean-up costs incurred by such parties in connection with the contamination.
 A mitigation system may be installed during the construction of a home if cleanup does not remove all contaminants of concern or to address a naturally occurring condition such as methane.
 Some buyers may not want to purchase a home with a mitigation system.
 Government restrictions, standards, or regulations intended to reduce greenhouse gas emissions or potential climate change impacts are likely to result in restrictions on land development in certain areas and may increase energy, transportation, or raw material costs, which could reduce UHG's profit margins and adversely affect its results of operations.
 The subcontractors UHG relies on to perform the actual construction of its homes are also subject to a significant number of local, state and federal laws and regulations, including laws involving matters that are not within UHG's control.
 If the subcontractors who construct UHG's homes fail to comply with all applicable laws, UHG can suffer reputational damage and may be exposed to possible liability, either or both of which could adversely affect its business or financial results.

 Ability to Sell